atomantic/core.js/README.md

 You can view the documentation generated via grunt:jsdoc on github: [http://atomantic.github.io/core.js/docs/](http://atomantic.github.io/core.js/docs/)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
+Please note that the codebase uses 4 spaces (not 2) instead of tabs--and uses the comma pattern for declaring sets of new variables.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 _Also, please don't edit files in the "dist" subdirectory as they are generated via Grunt.
 You'll find source code in the "lib" subdirectory!_